turingschool/career-development-curriculum-site/module_one/mod1_week2.md

 * Understand how to get started with networking at Turing
 * Create a strategy for getting started with networking

+After you complete the lesson, you'll synthesize your learning in this [Exit Ticket](https://forms.gle/wjgRVrCwbPcmG3Ap9).

 ## Introduction to Networking
 ### Lesson Plan <a name="lesson"></a>
 Allow yourself 45-60 minutes complete the following lesson.
 Start by viewing the video below.
 As you follow along, [use this note-taking template](https://docs.google.com/document/d/1EQ6eMTKmS0xeLMfmAu1bxZtkQzeIW0BFlye-DlpSkSk/edit?usp=sharing).